Email FacebookTwitterMenu burgerClose thin

 5. Review Your Insurance Coverage

-Since you’re checking your finances, don’t forget to review your insurance coverages.
-Homeowner’s or renter’s insurance should be reevaluated yearly to make sure that the coverages will be enough to pay for any insured damage in the event you need it.
+Since you’re reviewing your finances, don’t forget to assess your insurance coverage.
+Homeowner’s or renter’s insurance should be reevaluated yearly to make sure your coverage limits are sufficient to cover potential losses.

 Lastly, you’ll need to evaluate if you’ve prepared an estate plan in case of your passing.
 If you have, make sure it’s updated to reflect your intentions and consider signing a durable power of attorney as part of your estate plans.